Brooklands, Queensland: Geography

+Barker Creek flows through the locality from the south-west to the north-east, and is eventually impounded by the Bjelke-Petersen Dam to create Lake Barambah in Moffatdale to the north-east.

+The land use consists of irrigated crops around Barker Creek with the rest of the locality used for grazing on native vegetation.

 History

 Barker's Creek Provisional School opened on 16 September 1895.
-In 1909 it became Barker's Creek State School in 1909.
+In 1909, it became Barker's Creek State School in 1909.
 It closed in 1954.
 It was located on the western bank of Barker Creek between Taabinga Road and Nanango Brooklands Road (26.7111°S 151.8554°E).

 Middle Creek Provisional School opened on 16 October 1916.
 On 1 September 1920, it became Middle Creek State School.
 In 1971 it was renamed Brooklands State School.
 It closed on 29 June 1973.
+It was at 36 Brooklands Pimpimbudgee Road (26.74258°S 151.81553°E).